ruccho/cordtap/README.md

 ## Usage

-1. Invite deployed Cordtap to your server
+1. Invite deployed Cordtap to your server.

-2. Post command to let Cordtap join the voice channel you are in:
+2. Post the command below to let Cordtap show you menus to enter your RTMP url:

 ```
 /join
 ```

-3. Now your voice will be streamed onto RTMP server you specified in config.json
+3. After entering RTMP url, Cordtap joins the voice channel you are in.
+Now your voice will be streamed!

 4. Post command to let Cordtap leave the voice channel and stop streaming: